-I particularly love the first one, which really shows what I was getting at.
-I also like the last three, near the end of the page, with the boys trying to recover their ball from the canal.
-To me, those boys and their ball is a perfect little cameo of real life in Venice, something you often don't see in summer when real life Venice is overwhelmed by tourists.
+I particularly love the the last three, near the end of the page, with the boys trying to recover their ball from the canal.
+To me, those boys and their ball are a perfect little cameo of real life in Venice, something you often don't see in summer when real life Venice is overwhelmed by tourists.

 Which one do you like the most?
 You can leave a comment at the bottom of the page.
 Both Juliet and I would love to hear from you.

 Perhaps they'll tempt you to discover a Venice few ever do.
 If you've found a little joy or inspiration in the photos or even simply liked them please show Juliet your appreciation by clicking like below.

 By the way, If you do decide to visit Venice during the "lonely months" or even in the height of summer then you can click here to get going.